loicgreffier/spring-boot-kafka-quickstarts/kafka-streams-quickstarts/kafka-streams-process-values/README.md

 # Kafka Streams Process Values

-This module demonstrates:
+This module demonstrates the following:

-- The use of the Kafka Streams DSL: `processValues()`
+- The usage of the Kafka Streams DSL, including `processValues()`.
-- The use of the Processor API
-  - The access to the processor context
-  - The creation of a timestamped state store and its connection to the processor
+- Accessing and enriching records with metadata using the processor context.
-- The use of unit tests with Topology Test Driver.
+- Unit testing with the Topology Test Driver.

-This module does:

-- Stream records of type <String,KafkaPerson> from a topic named PERSON_TOPIC.
+In this module, records of type `<String, KafkaPerson>` are streamed from a topic named `PERSON_TOPIC`.
-- Process the stream with a custom processor that:
+The following tasks are performed:

-  - transforms each record by enriching the value with metadata such as topic, partition, and offset.
+1. Each record is processed using a custom processor that enriches the value with metadata such as the topic, partition, and offset information.
-  - counts each occurrence of the records by last name and stores the result in a timestamped state store.
-- Write back the result into a new topic named PERSON_PROCESS_VALUES_TOPIC.
+2. The processed records with enriched metadata are written to a new topic named `PERSON_PROCESS_VALUES_TOPIC`.

 ![topology.png](topology.png)